LadyNeowen/NeoEats/README.md

 * Secure authentication
 * Accessible navigation

+### User Features
+* View the restaurant menu.
+* Browse the image gallery.
+* Read information about the restaurant on the About page.
+* Create an account.
+* Make a table booking through the booking form.
+* Recieve confirmation that the booking request was submitted.
+* Manage booking by either cancelling or deleting it permanently.
+* Sign up for the newsletter.

 ### Admin Features

 The Django Admin interface provides a simple content management system for restaurant staff.